chronoz134/Java-Framework/README.md

         lines 26-30 added additional fields for form on min and max inventory application.properties
-        line 6 updated to showcase file rename of database
+        line 6 updated to showcase file rename of database addinhousepartcontroller.java
+        line40-59 refactored code to accomodate min and max inv logic and validation for errors addoutsourcedpartcontroller
+        line40-59 refactored code to accomodate min and max inv logic and validation for errors

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.